jemisonf/jemisonf.github.io/_projects/fgj.codes.md

 ### Tech

-This site was the result of a pretty long process of research and compromise.
+This site was the result of a long process of research and compromise.
 I originally started making it in fall 2018, with some pretty lofty goals.
 Here's the extremely optimistic entry I put in my resume for the project:

 > Raspberry Pi Web Server, Personal Project (in progress)